-The Association of Caribbean MediaWorkers is proud to be able to maintain a web presence that features the latest ACM news updates, which keep members and supporters up-to-date with streaming media and online publications from 21 countries in the Hemisphere.
-We are also pleased to announce that many of our future events can been seen live on the player at left, and highlights of various events and activities will always be available in our archives.
-Latest 2010 videos can be found here. |
+The Association of Caribbean MediaWorkers is pleased to be able to maintain a web presence that features the latest ACM news updates, which keep members and supporters up-to-date with streaming media and online publications from 21 countries in the Hemisphere.
+We are also pleased to announce that many of our future events can been seen live on the player above, and highlights of various events and activities will always be available in our archives.
+Latest videos can be found here. |

 'Election Handbook' Launched as 'Practical Resource'